alok-insights-ai/SQL-Project-/README.md

-# SQL
+# SQL- project
-A collection of SQL queries for database management and practice
+## A collection of SQL queries for database management and practice